krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 ### Medium

-* Design-As a User, I can serve as a designer of the quest they create.
+* Design-As a User, I want to serve as a designer of the quest they create.
-* Implement- As a User, I can serve as a designer of the quest they create.
+* Implement- As a User, I want to serve as a designer of the quest they create.
-* Design As a user, I can accept the team invite and become a team player or reject it.
+* Design As a user, I want to accept the team invite and become a team player or reject it.
-* Implement As a user, I can accept the team invite and become a team player or reject it.
+* Implement As a user, I want to accept the team invite and become a team player or reject it.
 * Design-As a user, After three days, if I wont accept invite, assume rejection.
 * Implement- As a user, After three days, if I wont accept invite, assume rejection.
 * Design-As a user, If I gets invite,I can explicitly decline.